 Naturally handdyed, ethically handmade with pride — at RŪPAHAUS, every piece worth so much more with each thread loomed, as they are a true reflection of the time spent in the making, the endurance of the makers, the untold story.

-Stephanie Chandra, our founder, began the journey in 2016 when she initiated a collaborative project with traditional local artisans in rural Indonesia in response to the shift towards a slower lifestyle in today’s society.
-Having grown up between Indonesia, Australia and Germany, Steph has always seek to integrate the three cultures and her journey led to the birth of RŪPAHAUS, a platform that not only embraces the artisans and the natural resources found in Indonesia, but also finding ways to give back to the communities and the environments where the cultures collide.
+Our journey began in 2016, with a vision to create a sustainable fashion practice that merges the contrast of past and future.
+Stephanie —our founder— started it off as a collaborative project with traditional local artisans in rural Indonesia in response to the shift towards a slower lifestyle.
+It ended up as more than a mere project, when her sisters — Adeline and Nathascha came into the picture.
+Having grown up between Indonesia, Australia and Germany, the trio integrates the three cultures in their livelihood and their journey led to the birth of RŪPAHAUS, a platform that not only embraces the artisans and the natural resources found in Indonesia, but also gives back and empowers the communities and the environments where the cultures collide; with each thread loomed.

 RŪPAHAUS/ru·pa/ is form in Sanskrit.

-In many of the traditional languages, /ru·pa/ broadly refers to the appearance of physical material objects;
+In many of the Indonesian traditional dialects, /ru·pa/ broadly refers to the appearance of physical material objects;

 both the body and the external matter.
 As material forms, /ru·pa/ is portrayed in four primary elements: earth,